needle-mirror/com.unity.entities/Documentation~/index.md

 </div>

-# Entity Component System

-The Entity Component System (ECS) is the core of the Unity Data-Oriented Tech Stack.
+ECS is the core of the Unity Data-Oriented Tech Stack.
 As the name indicates, ECS has three principal parts:

-* [Entities](ecs_entities.md) — the entities, or things, that populate your game or program.
+* [Entities](ecs_entities.md): The entities, or things, that populate your game or program.
-* [Components](ecs_components.md) — the data associated with your entities, but organized by the data itself rather than by entity.
-(This difference in organization is one of the key differences between an object-oriented and a data-oriented design.)
+* [Components](ecs_components.md): The data associated with your entities, but organized by the data itself rather than by entity.
+This difference in organization is one of the key differences  between an object-oriented and a data-oriented design.
-* [Systems](ecs_systems.md) — the logic that transforms the component data from its current state to its next state— for example, a system might update the positions of all moving entities by their velocity times the time interval since the previous frame.
+* [Systems](ecs_systems.md): The logic that transforms the component data from its current state to its next state.
+For example, a system might update the positions of all moving entities by their velocity times the time interval since the previous frame.